zappin-ctrl/reposter-bot-edited/README.md

 `client.user.setActivity()` in Line 12 and Line 41 of `reposter.js`
 (replace the part in "" with whatever should be after "Watching" on the status.
 You can also turn it to "Playing".)

+## DEPLOYING BOT TO HEROKU

-I suggest uploading it to Heroku by following their instructions on deploying.
+### I suggest uploading it to Heroku by following their instructions on deploying.
-[This video](https://www.youtube.com/watch?v=d8INsGl28xw) is also a good tutorial.
+### [This video](https://www.youtube.com/watch?v=d8INsGl28xw) is also a good tutorial.
-## I recommend running all commands with `sudo` and never using Git
+### I recommend running all commands with `sudo` and always using Git BASH on the bot folder (`shift + right click`)
+### Also upload directly to HEROKU with the instructions they give.
+DONT use the method 'From GitHub' that the dude uses.